 - Restaurant location

-The appendix section allows you to include other useful documents and information at the end of the business plan.
-This may be information that does not fit well into other sections, or that is supporting documentation for the information contained in the prior sections.
+The appendix section allows you to include other valuable documents and information at the end of the business plan.
+This may be information that does not fit well into different sections or is supporting documentation for the information in the primary areas.
 An appendix might include, but is not limited to:

 - Letters of reference